steqeq/0000/docs/reference/env-variables.rst

       - **Usage**

     * - | ``AMD_OCL_SUBST_OBJFILE``
-        | Specify binary substitution config file for OpenCL.
+        | Specifies binary substitution config file for OpenCL.
-      - Unset by default.
+      - None
       -

     * - | ``CPU_MEMORY_ALIGNMENT_SIZE``
         | Size in bytes for the default alignment for guarded memory on CPU.
       - 256
-      - Unit: Byte
+      -

     * - | ``CPU_MEMORY_GUARD_PAGE_SIZE``
-        | Size in KB of CPU memory guard page.
+        | Size of the CPU memory guard page in KB.
       - ``64``
-      - | Unit: kilobyte (kB)
-        | The default value corresponds to 64 kilobyte (kB).
+      - The default value corresponds to 64 KB.

     * - | ``CPU_MEMORY_GUARD_PAGES``
-        | Use guard pages for CPU memory
+        | Enables using guard pages for CPU memory.
       - ``0``
       - | 0: Disable
         | 1: Enable